Deep Ellum's rich cultural ties and artistic roots has made it a mecca for all things urban art.

 - Izk Davies

 Are you feeling a little lovey-dovey?
-These two murals have popped up recently and have quickly become a hot spot for art lovers everywhere.
+This popular mural has continued to be a hot spot for art lovers everywhere.

 - Artist Unknown

-No selfie is complete without stopping at the brand-new VisitDallas mural.
+No selfie tour is complete without stopping at our VisitDallas mural.
 This incredible mural features some of the most well-known spots in Dallas.
-From Reunion Tower to Deep Ellum's very own, Traveling Man, this mural proves that everything is bigger in Texas.
+From Reunion Tower to Deep Ellum's very own Traveling Man, this mural proves that everything is bigger in Texas.

 - VisitDallas mural by Tex & Sergio with special contributors, Meredith White & Brynner Aldrich